-The Scheme's maximum exposure to loss from its investments in unlisted managed investment schemes, which have been assessed to be structured entities, is restricted to their fair value which are disclosed in Note 7.5 Related party investments held by the Scheme.
-The Scheme has not sponsored or provided support, financial or otherwise to the unlisted managed investment schemes it holds.
+The Scheme's maximum exposure to loss from its investments in unlisted managed investment schemes, which have been assessed to be structured entities, is restricted to their fair value which are disclosed in 7.5 Related party investments held by the Scheme.
+The Scheme has not sponsored or provided support and has no intention of providing support, financial or otherwise to the unlisted managed investment schemes they hold.